MetinSa/FYS4150/README.md

 ## Project 2
 Solving Schrödinger's equation as an eigenvalue problem by using Jacobi's rotation algortihm.
 The project description can be found [here](https://github.com/CompPhysics/ComputationalPhysics/blob/master/doc/Projects/2018/Project2/pdf/Project2.pdf)

+## Project 3
+Simulating the Solar System using primarly the velocity Verlet method to calculate the planetary orbits.
+The project description can be found [here](https://github.com/CompPhysics/ComputationalPhysics/blob/master/doc/Projects/2018/Project3/pdf/Project3.pdf)